-Department for Education school number 878-2463

-This school's age range of children 4-11

-Type of school Primary academy

-Admissions authority Link Academy Trust

-Normal round Published Admission Number Reception 2021-22 10

-Linked school which gives admissions priority to South Dartmoor Community College

-children transferring from this school

-Priority for children at a named Nursery setting No

-Designated religious character No

-Admissions catchment area Yes

-Supplementary Information Form Yes - if seeking priority for an exceptional need to attend

-this school; Appendix B
+Department for Education school number 878-2421 This school's age range of children 4-11; there is also Early Years provision from 2 Type of school Primary academy Admissions authority Link Academy Trust Normal round Published Admission Number Reception 2021-22 7 Linked school which gives admissions priority to Teign School 1 children transferring from this school Priority for children at a named Nursery setting Hennock School Nursery Designated religious character No Admissions catchment area Yes Supplementary Information Form Yes - if seeking priority for an exceptional need to attend this school; Appendix B

-Applications Normal round into Reception In-Year Where to apply devon.cc/admissionsonline or devon.cc/admissionsonline or with a with a paper form at paper form at devon.cc/admissions or devon.cc/admissions or from the from the school office school office When to apply 15 November 2020 to from 1 June 2021 for Years 1 to 6 15 January 2021 from 1 September 2021 for Reception When places are offered on 16 April 2021 In response to each application When to appeal against refusal from 14 May 2021 After refusal
+Applications Normal round into Reception In-Year Where to apply devon.cc/admissionsonline or devon.cc/admissionsonline or with a with a paper form at paper form at devon.cc/admissions or devon.cc/admissions or from the from the school office school office When to apply 15 November 2020 to from 1 June 2021 for Years 1 to 6 15 January 2021 2 from 1 September 2021 for Reception When places are offered on 16 April 2021 In response to each application When to appeal against refusal from 14 May 2021 After refusal

-Policy determined on 10 February 2020 Consultation period 1 November 2019 to 3 January 2020 Contact Des Stokes, Headteacher Amendments The document was amended to reflect the school joining the Link Academy Trust 1 February 2020.
-This did not affect the way in which the arrangements operate.
-Reference in the glossary to limitations on considering applications from outside England was deleted in December 2020 to reflect Department for Education Guidance.
+Policy determined on 10 February 2020 Consultation period 1 November 2019 to 3 January 2020 Contact Vic Pooler, Headteacher Amendments Reference in the glossary to limitations on considering applications from outside England was deleted in December 2020 to reflect Department for Education Guidance.
 The following amendments were made in July 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children.

-&lt;sup>1 Under current policy.
+1 Under current policy.
 Schools' polices can change from one year to the next.
-Information is for parents of children who live in Devon (not Plymouth City Council or Torbay Council areas).
+2 Information is for parents of children who live in Devon (not Plymouth City Council or Torbay Council areas).
 For application dates and where to access application forms elsewhere, please contact your local council's admissions service.